cometbft/cometbft/spec/mempool/mempool.md

 Once a new block in the blockchain is decided, the mempool is refreshed.
 We shall detail how shortly.

-A transaction can be received from a local client (through the ABCI interface), or a remote disseminating process.
+A transaction can be received from a local client, or a remote disseminating process.
 Each transaction is subject to a test by the client application.
 This test verifies that the transaction is _valid_.
 Such a test provides some form of protection against byzantine agents, whether they be clients or other system nodes.